stephenfitzsimon/pet_adoption_project/README.md

 # Austin Shelter Pet Outcomes

+## Key Takeaways

+- Strays in normal condition at intake are most likely to be adopted
+- Average stay is 26 days for dogs and 40 for cats.
+- A decision tree model is $0.73$ accurate at predicting animal outcomes

 ## Contents <a name='contents'></a>

 *Note: the following hyperlinks will only work on local copies of this notebook; they will not function on GitHub!*